 Translated from the Turkish by Ekin Oklap

 Although The Red-Haired Woman is the first of Orhan Pamuk’s works that I have read, high praise of his earlier titles meant my expectations were high.
+Apparently, this was his shortest novel to date, so I anticipated a certain literary potency.

-What struck me from the outset was the dreamlike yet, at times, untethered quality of the narrative… Pamuk’s enviable talent for setting a scene, a feeling, a mood.
+What struck me from the outset was the dreamlike yet, at times, untethered quality of the narrative… Pamuk’s reputed enviable talent for setting a scene, a feeling, a mood.

 What was never unclear was Pamuk’s intention to explore the different relationships between a father and son, the broader consequences of these and to draw parallels with the political struggles of his homeland.
 With repeated references to the Oedipal myth from Sophocles’ Oedipus Rex (Greece) and the legend of Rostam and Sohrab from Ferdowsi’s Shahnameh (Persia) he explores the delicate balance between nurture and oppression — familial and West versus East religious and geopolitical tensions.